Skip to main content

 }

-When Should You Use Snowflake Dimensions?
+When to Use Snowflake Schema

 1. Source Data is Already Normalized

-2. Frequently Changing Hierarchy Attributes
+3. Frequently Changing Hierarchy Attributes

-If category names or hierarchy attributes change often, and you need a single source of truth, normalized tables make updates easier.
+If category names or hierarchy attributes change often and you need a single source of truth, normalized tables make updates easier.

-3. Shared Across Many Facts
+4. Shared Across Many Facts

 If the dimension hierarchy is used by many different fact tables, normalization ensures consistency and easier maintenance.